Stevearchi/bamazon/README.md

 This is an app emulating an online store.
+Whem you 'buy' items, the database is updated.
+You receive a message when the requested item/quantity is lower than the quantity in the database. technologies used:
+ * Javascript
+ * node
+ * mysql
+ * MAMP

 Screenshots: